Glasgow secure home quarter-final in Scarlets win

 An intriguing subplot to this match is the fact these sides will meet again in two weeks' time in the semi-final of the European Challenge Cup.
 The number of changes on both sides perhaps diminished any potential psychological blow to be struck, but the knowledge that they could guarantee a home URC quarter-final would have been motivation enough for the home side.

-Ryan Wilson led his side out in the week it was announced Warriors second-highest appearance-maker would be leaving the club at the end of the season.
+Ryan Wilson led his side out in the week it was announced that Warriors' second-highest appearance-maker would be leaving the club at the end of the season.

-His side found themselves immediately on the back foot, bungling receipt of the opening kick-off and after several minutes of pressure, Dan Jones banged over a penalty to get Scarlets up and running.
+His side found themselves immediately on the back foot, bungling receipt of the opening kick-off and after several minutes of pressure, Jones banged over a penalty to get Scarlets up and running.

 A smart break from the base of the scrum from Kieran Hardy had the Warriors defence scrambling and when Burns was given another shot at goal, this time from further out, he again did the business from the tee.

-As the heavens opened and ball-handling conditions deteriorated that 6-0 lead looked handy enough.
+As the heavens opened and ball-handling conditions deteriorated, that 6-0 lead looked handy enough.
 The wet ball made attacking rugby problematic and so Glasgow had to take a more direct route to get back into the match.

 A rolling line-out maul was veering towards the line before Vailanu peeled off the back and blasted his way through a couple of tackles to get over the line and bring Glasgow back within one going into the break.